okansavas/okansavas/README.md

 🎓 Completed a certified Weiterbildung in **Data Science & AI** at Hochschule Hannover
 🧪 Background in **QA Testing & Automation**, with hands-on experience ensuring software quality
 🔁 Experienced in automation testing with a strong foundation in Python, Selenium, and data-driven testing
-🌍 Based in Hannover, open to remote or hybrid roles
+🌍 Based in Nordrhein-Westfalen, open to remote or hybrid roles

 ---